caredove/CD-Integrations-Wordpress/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.4.4 =
+* fixed issues causing only first 10 results to show for listings dropdown, this was also causing issues with categories

 = 0.4.3 =
 * fixed an error that was stopping the plugin from being activated